-7.6.3.2.2 Communication Diversion services; CFNR, CFB, CFNRc
+7.6.3.2.2 Communication Diversion services; CFNR, CFB

-IMS control of the CFNR, CFB, and CFNRc services are provided toward IMS on behalf of the non-ICS UE.
+IMS control of the CFNR and CFB services are provided toward IMS on behalf of the non-ICS UE.

-NOTE: Annex D describes several implementation options which may used for the execution of these services
+NOTE: Annex D describes several implementation options which may be used for the execution of these services.